personal-ai/whitepaper/README.md

 ### Ethereum Bridge

-Bridging MAT and AI Coin tokens to the Ethereum blockchain is currently in development.
-While Personal AI's smart contracts are natively implemented on the Matic blockchain, bridging to the Ethereum blockchain allows transfers and trading of the tokens with an even wider user base, connecting with one of the most popular and robust Web3 platforms.
-Such token bridging will be performed using the Matic PoS Bridge<sup><a href="#links">5</a></sup>.
+While Personal AI's smart contracts are natively implemented on the Emerald ParaTime, we aim to allow MAT and AI Coin tokens to also be bridged to other major chains such as Ethereum.
+Bridging from Emerald to Ethereum is currently under development.

 ## Security

-Personal AI partners with Oasis Labs<sup><a href="#links">6</a></sup> to bring decentralized identity, data privacy, and data control—secured by blockchain—to users.
+Personal AI partners with Oasis Labs<sup><a href="#links">5</a></sup> to bring decentralized identity, data privacy, and data control—secured by blockchain—to users.

 ### Custodial Wallets